MiltonIp/Contacts-Application/README.md

 This was made a long, long time ago before I knew that JSON was the standard for exchanging data

-Why are there no commits?
+Why are there no/only random commits?

 This was made a long, long time ago with SVN version control so I just uploaded all files here at once

 # Contacts-Application
-An application that can add, edit, view and delete contacts
+A CRUD application that can add, edit, view and delete contacts and persists data using a .txt file

+To run, just download the JAR file under releases and execute the file

 Format of text file: